awronski/allegro-server/README.md

 # What's new?
 - Version 2.4 supports changing of price for the ongoing auctions even with offers
+- Version 2.2 - 2.3 improvements and bug fixes
 - Version 2.1 supports single payment for multiple sellers
 - Version 2.0 support multi users.